How to Find Washington D.C. Marriage Records

 A D.C marriage certificate is a vital record that attests to the legitimacy of a marital union between two parties.
 It provides key details of the union, such as the location and date of the event, the names of both parties joined in marriage and the signature of the officiant.
 Couples may need certified copies of marriage certificates for different applications, such as when showing proof of their marital status for immigration, tax, or insurance purposes.

-How Do I Obtain a Copy of My Marriage Certificate in D.C?
+How Do I Obtain a Copy of My Marriage Certificate in Washington DC?

 Copies of marriage records for unions that occurred after 1964 can be obtained by contacting the clerk at the District of Columbia Superior Court.
 Record seekers are required to provide enough information to facilitate the search, some of which include: